 Don’t leave the island without experiencing one (or more) of the beaches.

-Kea Island Beaches
+Kea Island Greece Beaches

 There are secluded ones, those that vibrate with music and ones where you can just “spread” your body on a lounge chair to work on your tan.

-Waters are clean.
+The waters are clean.